AshiqRashid/UE_Insertion_Automation_Script/README.md

 # UE_Insertion_Automation_Script
-When we play with **Open5gs**, we always need to register subscribers.
-But subscribers insertion in the HSS database of Open5gs is a time-consuming work.
-Here we have python scripts that can insert subscribers from a csv file to to database without any manual intervention.
+When we play with **Open5gs** which is an open source **5G Core** and **EPC**, we always need to register subscribers.
+But subscriber insertion in the HSS database of Open5gs is a time-consuming work.
+So, to make life easier, we have developed python scripts that can insert subscribers from a csv file to database without any manual intervention.

 **Note:** UEs inserted using these scripts are capable for both internet browsing and VoLTE.

+***OS: Ubuntu 22.04***

 # FILES